Two girls pose in front of the whirlpool attraction at Winter Glow Malvern Worcestershire

 [AD] Press event

-Winter Glow 2022 is back bigger and better, running from 25th November 2022 to 2nd January 2023.
+Winter Glow 2023 is back bigger and better, running from 24th November 2023 to 6th January 2024.
 Since the first Winter Glow that had lockdown to contend with, it has improved each year.
 Located at the enormous Three Counties Show Ground in Malvern, Worcestershire, the event is easy to get to from around the West Midlands and it’s a great way to kick off the festive period.
 With a light trail, festive ice rink, giant observation wheel and personalised Santa experiences, Winter Glow makes a fantastic Christmas day out.
-This year, they have added an indoor Christmas market, a bar and lots of food stalls with picnic benches indoors and out to enjoy the food.
-There are a few fairground rides this year too, much to my children’s delight!
+This year, there’s an indoor Christmas market, a bar and lots of food stalls with picnic benches indoors and out to enjoy the food.
+There are more fairground rides this year too, much to my children’s delight!

 We always enjoy ice skating at Winter Glow, despite the fact that our children are like Bambi on ice.
-The skate aids were brilliant, the children took it in turns to sit on it and push each other around.
-If you have children who haven’t skated before or who are known to be a liability on a slippery surface, I highly recommend investing in one.
+If you have children who haven’t skated before or who are known to be a liability on a slippery surface, I highly recommend investing in a skate aid.

 Winter Glow ice rink

-The illuminations are quite different this year, my personal favourite was the huge dragon.
-A boat with a friendly narwhal and light up compass, an angel, whirlpool and elf party are among other exciting illuminations.
+The illuminations this year combine favourites from the past with brand new displays.
 Both my children and others walking through at the same time enjoyed reading the clues to find the elves.
 For kids, the story elevates the experience from looking at something beautiful to going on an adventure.
-Lots of music plays as you are walking around too.
+Lots of festive music plays as you are walking around too, it certainly gets you into the festive spirit!

 Personalised Santa Experience